vincetse/amazon-nova-samples/speech-to-speech/workshops/README.md

     npm install
     ```

-3. Set up environment variables for the REACT app.
+3. This step is optional: set environment variables for the React app.
+If not provided, the application defaults to `ws://localhost:8081`.

-    If you've started the WebSocket from the previous step, set REACT_APP_WEBSOCKET_URL to ws://localhost:8081
     ```bash
-    export REACT_APP_WEBSOCKET_URL='ws://localhost:8081'
+    export REACT_APP_WEBSOCKET_URL='YOUR_WEB_SOCKET_URL'
     ```

 4. If you want to run the React code outside the workshop environment, update the `homepage` value in the `react-client/package.json` file from "/proxy/3000/" to "."